• Skip to main content

 The Lucky Bamboo plant is called Dracaena sanderiana, named after a German-English gardener Henry Frederick Conrad Sander.

-On the other hand, the real bamboo is referred to as Bambusoideae.
+On the other hand, real bamboo is referred to as Bambusoideae.

 2. Origin